ThomasKaiser/sbc-bench/README.md

 Depending on settings (kernel or some 'firmware' controlling the hardware) the clockspeeds might be dynamically reduced when the SoC starts to overheat.
 When clockspeeds are reduced then this obviously slows down operation.

 `sbc-bench` continually monitors the clockspeeds but since we can only query every few seconds we might not catch short clockspeed decreases.
 That's why we check whether the kernel's cpufreq driver supports statistics.
 If true we record contents of `stats/time_in_state` prior to and after benchmark execution and compare afterwards.
 This way we are able to detect even short amounts of downclocking which will result in a warning like this: **ATTENTION: Throttling occured.
-Check the uploaded log for details.**
+Check the log for details.**

 The detailed log then will contain information how much time (in milliseconds) has been spent on which clockspeed while executing the benchmarks.
 Might look like this on a NanoPC T4 without fan (only vendor's heatsink) after running the full set (NEON test included which resulted in the big cluster clocking down to even 408 MHz):